-- In manufacturing, ENID has implemented the One-Village-One-Product model in 18 villages in Qena to promote handicraft and cottage industry development, upgraded the technical, vocational education and training (TVET) programmes and supported the industrial cluster development in Upper Egypt.
+- In manufacturing, Egypt Network for Integrated Development (ENID) has implemented the One-Village-One-Product model in 22 villages in Qena and neighboring governorates of Sohag and Luxor to promote handicraft and cottage industry development, upgraded the technical, vocational education and training (TVET) programmes and supported the industrial cluster development in Upper Egypt.

 - In agriculture, ENID has introduced sustainable agricultural practices in Upper Egypt including crop residue recycling, community milk processing and backyard poultry rising.
 It has also facilitated the changes in farming practices by organising farmers field schools (FFS) where farmers actively participate in the capacity building process and identify local solutions for local challenges.

 - ENID links its field projects with the policies and programmes at the national level through its policy and advocacy programmes.
-To date, ENID has produced 25 policy briefs and 15 case studies in its various sectors.
-All of ENID’s knowledge products can be found on its website.
+To date, ENID has produced over 25 policy briefs and 15 case studies in its various sectors.

 Who finances this project?

 Government of Italy

 Sawiris Foundation for Social Development